iqbal1526/Karachi-House-Price-Prediction/README.md

 - `index.html`: Containing a simple frontend.

 ## Model Results
-Forest Tree Regression was used in this project which yielded the following values of MSE RMSE and R-SQUARED
+Forest Tree Regression was used in this project which yielded the following values of MSE RMSE and R-SQUARED:
 ![error values](/Screenshots/value_of_errors.png)
-<br> Scatter Plot of the actual and predicted values after testing the model
+<br> <br> Scatter Plot of the actual and predicted values after testing the model:
 ![chart](/Screenshots/chart.png)

 ## Front-end Demonstration